Lantana Scrub Hairstreak

 This Caterpillar was deliberately introduced and released into Australia from its native Mexico in 1914 in a failed attempt to control the exotic weed:

 The eggs are laid singly on flowers of food plants.
-The caterpillars feed on the flowers and fruits of the food plants, which also include:
+The caterpillars feed on the flowers and fruits of the food plants.

 The species occurs widely in the Americas, including